-This is one kind of the circulation systems.
-The hot water circulation pumps for this system is mounted on a pipe connected to the water heater tank down low.
-This is the cooler side of the loop or you can say the return line.
+This is one kind of circulation system.
+The hot water circulation pump for this system is mounted on a pipe connected to the water heater tank down low.
+This is the cooler side of the loop, or you can say the return line.

-The hot water line is installed throughout the house which passes near each plumbing fixture.
+The hot water line is installed throughout the house, which passes near each plumbing fixture.
 At each fixture, a short pipe connects the loop to the hot water valve.
-Because hot water is circulating in the hot water valve, whenever the valve is opened, the hot water instantly reaches the valve and is at your disposal.
+Because hot water is circulating in the hot water valve, the hot water instantly reaches the valve and is at your disposal whenever the valve is opened.